SteeltoeOSS/Documentation/docs/messaging/amqp.md

 ### Binding

 Given that a producer sends to an exchange and a consumer receives from a queue, the bindings that connect queues to exchanges are critical for connecting those producers and consumers via messaging.
-In Steeltoe AMQP, we define a `Binding` class to represent those connections.
+In Steeltoe RabbitMQ, we define a `Binding` class to represent those connections.
 This section reviews the basic options for binding queues to exchanges.

 You can bind a queue to a `DirectExchange` with a fixed routing key, as follows: